Contents

 Before switching to a cloud call center, start with a clear diagnosis of your organization: number of inbound/outbound calls, type of requests, average handling time, customer satisfaction, friction points.

 This upstream work enables you to structure the project according to your priorities: cost reduction, productivity gains, flexibility… At this stage, it’s also a good idea to examine the opportunities offered by artificial intelligence (chatbots, intelligent IVR, automation).
+For example, Bouygues Telecom has reduced the volume of calls handled by human agents by 30% thanks to the integration of chatbots, freeing up time for complex requests.(source)

 Kavkom offers personalized support right from this stage: analysis of your current system, telecom audit, call flow simulation.
 This enables you to lay a solid foundation, with a configuration tailored to your objectives.